MichaelXavier/Angel/README.md

    etc.
  * `env` is a nested config of string key/value pairs.
 Non-string values are invalid.
+ * `termgrace` is an optional number of seconds to wait between sending a SIGTERM and a SIGKILL to a program when it needs to shut down.
+Any positive number will be interpreted as seconds. `0`, `off`, or omission will be interpreted as disabling the feature and only a sigterm will be sent.
+This is useful for processes that must not be brought down forcefully to avoid corruption of data or other ill effects.

 Assuming the above configuration was in a file called "example.conf", here's what a shell session might look like: